 My peaceful “vacation” turned out to be busier than the last few weeks on the road!

 But it’s been good not having to “travel.”
 It’s been good being in a place where I know where things are, where to eat, and what to do.
 I can relax a little bit.
 I don’t have to go out and sightsee.
 I’m not in a hostel dorm room.
-I’m not being asked the typical travel questions by others.
+No one’s asking me the typical travel questions.

 The only time my camera even came out was when I played tour guide to my Australian friend who was in town and wanted to see historic Boston.
 We did the Freedom Trail, ate some good food, and went out to enjoy the nightlife.